toretto/nternetinspired.github.com/README.md

     <li>Wait a couple of minutes, then visit your-github-username.github.com in your browser.
 Presto.
 </ol>

-Then to post stuff, you just write a post in Markdown, oush it to the _posts folder in your repo.
+Then to post stuff, you just write a post in Markdown, push it to the _posts folder in your repo.
 That's it.
 Really.

+There's some additional info in the form of posts (That way you can learn the format too!).
+So, either just mosey over to the _posts folder of this repository, or visit the website: http://nternetinspired.github.com/